How To Groom Your Dog at Home Like a Pro

 It may take a minute for your dog to warm up to a nail trimming or a bath, but they should get used to it in due time.
 And if not, you can always call in a local groomer – your pup will thank you!

-Just like a good grooming routine, a good dog insurance plan can help protect your pup’s health.
-The last thing you want to worry about is how you’re going to pay for your dog’s care when they’re sick or hurt, which is why Pumpkin Dog Insurance plans pay 90% back on eligible vet bills.
+Just like a good grooming routine, the right dog insurance plan can help protect your pup’s health.
+The last thing you want to worry about is how you’re going to pay for your dog’s care when they’re sick or hurt, which is why Pumpkin Dog Insurance plans offer high reimbursement rates on eligible vet bills.
 Want to see for yourself?
 Fetch a free quote today!

 Lynn Guthrie